 I have tried to make a ranch before but it was never so good that I wanted to share it.
 But this one is the perfect lectin-free, dairy-free ranch dressing.
 No cashews (which are not nuts anyway) and no dairy at all, but it’s creamy and full of flavor.
 Hemp seed milk is my favorite ever milk, and I make it often at home, so I decided to mix blanched almonds and hemp seeds.

-For flavors, I used garlic, onion, fresh parsley, dry dill, dry chives, salt and pepper.
-You can use all the herbs fresh if you have.
+For flavors, I used garlic, onion, fresh parsley, dry dill, dry chives, salt and black pepper.
+You can use fresh herbs if you have them.
 Dill and chives are not always easy to find, so I think using them dry is convenient.
 I like to use fresh garlic and onion, but you can also use onion powder.
 I’m personally not a fan of the powders, especially when the fresh version is readily available.
 For acidity, I added lemon juice and apple cider vinegar, and for fat and liquid, extra virgin olive oil and water.

-This sauce or dressing will go with almost anything, but it will perfectly match my Mustard Sage Crispy Wings Platter.
+This homemade ranch dressing will go with almost anything, but it will perfectly match my Mustard Sage Crispy Wing Platter.

 Cauliflower Salad with Homemade Dairy-Free Ranch Dressing

 And try this salad I just made today: 1/2 al dente boiled or steamed cauliflower, cut in small pieces; 1/2 cup pressure cooked chickpeas (can be replaced with sweet potato); 1 carrot, grated or cut in ribbons, one generous handful of parsley, chopped; kalamata olives, as much as your heart desires; and a 4-5 tablespoons of ranch dressing.
 Add more lime or lemon, apple cider vinegar, extra virgin olive oil, salt and pepper, all to your taste.
 If you wish, you can also mix in some greens, such as arugula.